djotaku/adventofcode/2015/README.md

 My goal for the 2015 problem sets are:

-- Continue to reinforce my knowledge of idiomatic Python and solving common algorithms
+- Continue to reinforce my knowledge of idiomatic Python and solving common algorithms (ranked #2 on Github 2021Q1)
-- To solidify my knowledge of Ruby, which I began learning last year
+- To solidify my knowledge of Ruby, which I began learning last year (ranked #5 on Github 2021Q1)
-- To reacquaint myself with Perl, which I haven't used in about a decade
+- To reacquaint myself with Perl, which I haven't used in about a decade (ranked #21 on Github 2021Q1)
 - To have fun solving programming puzzles

 ## Days I could not complete